Codeine Addiction Treatment

 - Nutrition, wellness and stress management treatment services

-Anti-addiction medications approved for codeine addiction treatment work through the same opioid receptors in the brain that codeine affects.
+Anti-addiction medications approved for opioid addiction treatment work through the same receptors in the brain that codeine affects.
 Medications such as Suboxone (buprenorphine) and Vivitrol (naltrexone), block the effects of codeine, reduce cravings and allow healing to continue.
 These medicines treat opioid addiction through the same receptors as the addictive drug, but are safer and less likely to result in addiction.

 People suffering from codeine addiction may feel hopeless, but they are not alone.
 Enterhealth Ranch and Enterhealth Outpatient Center of Excellence can help you or a loved one begin recovery at our 43-acre residential codeine addiction treatment center just north of Dallas-Fort Worth in Texas, and our outpatient codeine addiction treatment center located in the Preston Center area of Dallas.